FREE CCBA EXAM QUESTIONS FOR 2023

 Q.2 Answer: Not all stakeholders find value in the entire set of requirements

 Explanation: BABoK V3.0 - Section 7.1.4.4 - Implement the Appropriate Levels of Abstraction - The level of abstraction of a requirement varies based on the type of requirement and audience for the requirement.
 Not all stakeholders require or find value in the complete set of requirements and models.
-It may be appropriate to produce different viewpoints of requirements to represent the same need for different stakeholders.
-Business analysts take special care to maintain the meaning and intent of the requirements overall representations.
+It may be appropriate to produce different viewpoints of requirements to represent the same needs of different stakeholders.
+Business analysts take special care to maintain the meaning and intent of the requirements' overall representations.

 Q.1 Answer: Assess solution limitations